 At an early age, Chris enjoyed the naive heroes of Roald Dahl and Quentin Blake, the menageries of Dr. Seuss and Mercer Mayer, and the busy towns of Richard Scarry.

-Since he was small, Chris has enjoyed the poetry of Edward Lear, Spike Milligan, Dr. Seuss and Roald Dahl.
+Since he was small, Chris has enjoyed the poetry of Edward Lear, Spike Milligan, Dr. Seuss, and Roald Dahl.

-Chris is currently working on a collaborative series of whimsical poems called ‘Secretive Creatures’ with longtime collaborator and illustrator, Angela Keoghan from The Picture Garden.
+Since 2014 Chris has been ‘slowly-but-surely’ working on a collaborative series of whimsical poems called Secretive Creatures with longtime collaborator and illustrator, Angela Keoghan.

-When asked about the creative process: ‘It’s 50/50.
-Sometimes the words come first and inspire Angela’s illustrations.
+When asked about the creative process, Chris says, ‘Sometimes the words come first and inspire Angela’s illustrations.
 Other times, I might spot a curious character pencilled in the margin of one of Angela’s sketchbooks and that will inspire the words.
-That happened for our Nodbeagle poem; he began as a simple sketch and took on a life of his own.’
+That happened for The Nod Beagle; I saw her sketch and poem honestly just popped into my head!’